SupKittyMeow/Wonky-Window/README.md

 ## Installation
 Get the newest release [here](https://github.com/SupKittyMeow/Wonky-Window/releases/latest).

-Pre-releases are newer, and while they usually art not that buggy, they _can_ have more bugs, less features, or something else completely.
+Pre-releases are newer, and while they usually aren't that buggy, they _can_ have more bugs, less features, or something else completely.

 ## Is this a spyware?
 While this app should be signed on macOS, on Windows it will give a bright blue warning.

-That's just for any app that didn't pay Microsoft I think so idk you're good if you trust me.
-Just read the code if you don't I guess
+That's just for any app that didn't pay Microsoft I think so you're good as long as you trust me.
+Just read the code if you don't.

 ...or is it?